Atithi360/DAA/Assignment_03/readme.md

 ```
 Input
 ```
-First line of input contains an integers n denoting number of side in the polygon.
-Then next n line  input contains x and y coordinates of the vertex of polygon.
+Input is generated through random integer as n numpber of point will be greater then 50 and next n point will be generated randomly

 ```
 Ouput
 ```
-Area of n sided polygon
+ x   vertical line with starting and ending point
+ y horizontal line with starting and ending point
 ```
 ---
 *Test case*